-OPTIONAL CONCENTRIC TERMINATIONS
+OPTIONAL CONCENTRIC & LOW PROFILE TERMINATIONS

-The water heaters covered in this manual can be installed in a Direct Vent configuration using an optional concentric termination.
-See Concentric Termination Installation on page 30.
+The water heaters covered in this manual can be installed in a Direct Vent configuration using optional concentric or Low Profile terminations.
+See Concentric Termination Installation on page 29 and Low Profile Vent installation on page 33.